hightail/wilson-api/concepts/routing/routing.md

 > Note that **title** may be templated with dynamic content using the [translateTitle()](#translateTitle) method, covered below.

+The **preload** property allows designated route content to be pre-loaded in order to improve user experience.
+If preload is enabled for a route, it's content will be fetched after the first $locationChangeSuccess event is fired when the app is loaded.
+All component js, markup and styles will be loaded silently loaded behind the scenes so that when those routes are eventually navigated to they will already be cached and can be fulfilled immediately.

 The **options** property provides a blank canvas for applications to build intricate routing functionality.
 Using these properties in conjunction with the IRouteService interface, developers can create new routing constructs as they desire.

-# IRouteService
+# Implementing a custom router

-Every wilson application is required to implement a special service called IRouteService.
-This service is used at specific points during wilson routing to determine how/when to proceed with route fulfillment.
+Wilson applications may implement a custom router to handle special routing functionality.
+The router is a service that is used at specific points during wilson routing to determine how/when to proceed with route fulfillment.
 This allows the application to control things like restricted routes, path forwarding, dependency resolution, session-based redirections and much more.

-IRouteService has access to all route information including the options and data for the current route, this allows distinctive configuration per-route that allows for intelligent handling.
+The custom router service has access to all route information including the options and data for the current route, this allows distinctive configuration per-route that allows for intelligent handling.

+Creating a custom router is as easy as configuring it's location in [wilson-config.json](../wilson/core.md#wilson-config) and then declaring it using **wilson.router**.
+The default configured location is **/client/src/router.js**.
+The router definition is effectively the same as a service definition with the only difference being that there is no service name needed for the router.

 Example route entry with options:
 ```json